AgroQuant-ICA/Potential-Distribution-of-Bactericera-cockerelli/README.md

 Global occurrence data compiled from GBIF and published literature.

 ## 💻 Scripts
 ## 🎯 1.
-Environmental Stratified Sampling
+Stratified Sampling in space Environmental

 Generates background (pseudoabsence) points using PCA + K-means clustering to ensure balanced representation of environmental gradients and minimize spatial autocorrelation.